-FAP’s expanded mission is to create a "green" sustainable Community of Homesteads, a model horticultural/ agricultural based living/ working community, a village, for young adults with autism where they can live, receive nature based education and learn meaningful skills under the guidance of Autism trained staff.
-Their live and work will be based on choice, they will have choices and to the extent of their abilities they will become contributing members of the society.
-The Homesteads will be a collaborative practice ground for students, interns and professionals as well as laboratory for researching innovative techniques.
-The Community of Homesteads will also serve as an out-door classroom to children from nearby schools and the children will also receive nature-based education.
+FAP’s expanded mission is to create a "green" sustainable Community of Homesteads, a model horticultural/agricultural based living/working community, a village, for young adults with autism where they can live, receive nature based education and learn meaningful skills under the guidance of Autism trained staff.
+Their life and work will be based on choice.
+They will have choices and to the extent of their abilities, they will become contributing members of society.
+The Homesteads will be a collaborative practice ground for students, interns and professionals, as well as laboratory for researching innovative techniques.
+The Community of Homesteads will also serve as an outdoor classroom to children from nearby schools.
 The Music Therapy Clinic will provide one of the essential therapy programs for the residents.
-The Community of Homesteads initiative allows farsighted, generous donors a wonderful way to preserve open space and leave legacies through naming opportunities to parts or entire community.
+The Community of Homesteads initiative allows farsighted, generous donors a wonderful way to preserve open space and leave legacy through naming opportunities to parts or entire community.

 Excerpt from a Greenwich Post article by Sara Poirier, Assistant Editor Sept 19 2007

 Brita Darany von Regensburg receives Spirit of Greenwich Award